 One important note is that if you choose to rent a room within a larger house rather than an entire apartment or house itself, you will want to keep your personal belongings locked in your room, and not in the common spaces.
 Same goes if you’ve booked a traditional bed and breakfast.
 If you leave your belongings closed and locked in the room you’re renting and something is stolen, this should be covered by your travel insurance policy.
 If you leave it in a common space and something goes missing, you may not be.

 You know the example we just talked about in which you sit down on a chair and the leg breaks?
-If that same leg were to break because you decide to use it for firewood, you’re in a different boat.
+If that same leg broke because you decide to use it for firewood, you’re in a different boat.
 Travel insurance is not personal liability insurance and would not provide reimbursement for the Airbnb property damage.

 We wish this one were covered, because it’s a bad feeling to arrive at the place where you’ll be staying to find that it looks nothing like the photos.
 Unfortunately, this is an issue you’d have to bring to Airbnb, and a refund would not be covered by your travel insurance.
 That said, from what we know, Airbnb is pretty on top of it when it comes to customer service, so take pictures and get in touch with them as soon as possible.

 If you’re looking for travel insurance — Airbnb or not — we have you covered.
-You can get a free price quote to help you get started.
+You can get a free instant quote to help you get started.